jleath/Gitlet/proj1/spec/proj1.md

 A graph consists of a set of V vertices and E edges (drawn as arrows above) between vertices.
 For example, in the graph above, V = 27 and E = 26.
 We see that the synset "jump leap" points at "increase".

 Your first task in this assignment is to convert the provided synsets.txt and hypernyms.txt files into a graph.
-We'll be using a standard graph package called [JGraphT](http://jgrapht.org/).
-Some naive pseudocode using JGraphT is provided below:
+We'll be using a class from the ```edu.princeton.cs.algs4``` package called Digraph (which you can import with ```edu.princeton.cs.algs4.Digraph```.
+You can think of this class as having only a constructor an addEdge method.

+    public Digraph() {
+        /** Creates a new Digraph with V vertices. */ public Digraph(int V)

+        /** Adds an edge between vertex v and w. */ public void addEdge(int v, int w)
+    }

+Note that the Digraph class requires us to know the number of vertices in advance, and only allows us to add edges based on a vertex number, e.g. the following desirable code wouldn't work:

-	DirectedAcyclicGraph<String> wordnet = new DirectedAcyclicGraph<String>();
+    Digraph g = new Digraph(100);
-	wordnet.addEdge("dash sprint", "run running");
+    g.addEdge("dash sprint", "run running");
-	wordnet.addEdge("locomotion travel", "motion movement move");
+    g.addEdge("locomotion travel", "motion movement move");

-While it'd be nice to be able to add edges like this using the synset Strings, this approach won't work because there are multiple Synsets that have the exact same String.
+This might seem like an annoying limitation of our Digraph class.
+However, even if the Digraph class allowed such convenient syntax, it wouldn't work for WordNet, because there can be multiple Synsets that have the exact same String.
 For example there are two synsets represented by exactly the String ["American"](http://wordnetweb.princeton.edu/perl/webwn?s=American&sub=Search+WordNet&o2=&o0=1&o8=1&o1=1&o7=&o5=&o9=&o6=&o3=&o4=&h=0), each with their own hypernyms.

 To avoid this ambiguity, the synsets.txt and hypernyms.txt files have a special structure, described in the next section.

 The WordNet input file formats.
 ------